Section Navigation

 - Learning Objectives

-- Compare different types of HIV diagnostic tests and when to use these tests
+- Determine which types of HIV diagnostic test to use and when

-- Describe the timing of when HIV diagnostic tests become positive after HIV infection
+- Describe the timing of when HIV diagnostic tests become reactive after HIV infection

-- Explain updated recommended nomenclature for HIV diagnostic tests
+- Use the updated recommended nomenclature for HIV diagnostic tests

-- Summarize the CDC/APHL recommended HIV testing algorithm
+- Summarize the CDC/APHL HIV testing algorithm recommendations

-- Discuss interpretation of HIV diagnostic tests and delivery of test results to clients
+- Effectively interpret and deliver HIV diagnostic test results to clients

 - Quick ReferenceHIV Diagnostic Testing Core Concepts